-Understandably, Germany was the most prolific country in the world in terms of doll making due to people like Armand and it is collectors have received their greatest legacy.
+Understandably, Germany was the most prolific country in the world in terms of doll making due to people like Armand and its collectors having received their greatest legacy.

 Earlier bisque heads were more likely to have been pressed than dumped.
 The liquid preparation could have been stained or white.

-Oin short referred to by collectors as “Parian” paste, it could aslo be soft paste or hard porcelain paste.
+Oin short referred to by collectors as “Parian” paste, it could also be soft paste or hard porcelain paste.

 Furthermore, It was similar to the manufacturing process for making cookie heads.
-First, a mixture of kaolin (a white clay) with water is left to macerate, until a fine mixture is obtained.
+First, a mixture of kaolin (a white clay) with water was left to macerate, until a fine mixture was obtained.

 Usually, Large doll manufacturing companies produced all kinds of dolls in a large number of designs and materials.

 Like Bebé Armand Marseille 341/8, Mineral pigments were used to paint the heads.
 Two layers of pale pink were applied all over the head and neck.
 Then the cheeks, lips, nostrils, brown eyes and eyelashes were painted before the second baking, at a lower temperature ensuring their permanence.

 The Golden Age of the German Dolls lasted 75 years, especially from the mid-nineteenth century to the first quarter of the 20th century.
 XX.
 During this time, German brands came to dominate the global doll market thanks to the huge variety of models and their competitive prices.

 The vast majority of German doll makers were in the southeastern province of Thuringia which is the sixth smallest state of the country situated in central germany.